tildearrow/kwin-lowlatency/README.md

 ## Manjaro

-Manjaro doesn't have Plasma 5.23 yet. but you can build the 5.22 version instead.
+Manjaro has updated Plasma to 5.23! use the AUR package.

 ## other distributions/manual method